reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 Again, we use the `AmazonSqs` client, but this time to create a `ReceiveMessageRequest` and return the `Message`s we received from the SQS queue.
 We can configure some parameters in the `SqsMessagePollerProperties` object that we pass into this class.

-An important detail is that we're configuring the `waitTimeSeconds` on the request to tell the Amazon SDK to wait a number of seconds for a number of messages specified by `maxNumberOfMessages` before returning a list of messages (or zero messages if there weren't any after that time). **With these configuration parameters, we have effectively implemented a long polling mechanism if we call our `fetchMessages()` method regularly**.
+An important detail is that we're configuring the `waitTimeSeconds` on the request to tell the Amazon SDK to wait some seconds until `maxNumberOfMessages` messages are available before returning a list of messages (or an empty if there weren't any after that time). **With these configuration parameters, we have effectively implemented a long polling mechanism if we call our `fetchMessages()` method regularly**.

 Note that we're not throwing an exception in case of a non-success HTTP response code.
 This is because we're expecting  `fetchMessages()` to be called frequently in short intervals.
 We just hope that the call will succeed the next time.